Public Statements, Testimonies, and Briefs on Issues of Interest

 To find out who your legislators are, go to the Wisconsin State Legislature’s home page and enter your address under Who Are My Legislators.
 You can also find the full list of Wisconsin legislators in the Senate and Assembly directories.

 After each bill is introduced, it is sent to a legislative committee and needs to receive a hearing and be voted on by committee members before the bill can be sent to the floor.
+Here is a guide from the Wisconsin Legislature on the fundamentals of the Wisconsin legislative process.
 Check out upcoming committee hearings (click month to see more) and the full list of committees and their members.

 Find out when the Legislature plans to be in session.
 Floor periods indicate when voting may take place on bills on the floor of the Assembly and Senate.